Blueberry-Zucchini Bread

 Instructions

-- Preheat oven to 350°F. Lightly grease 4 mini-loaf pans, 2 loaf pans, or 1 loaf and a muffin tin (your choice!)
+- Preheat the oven to 350°F. Lightly grease 4 mini-loaf pans or 2 regular-sized loaf pans.

 - In a large bowl, beat together the eggs, oil, vanilla and sugar.
 Fold in the zucchini.

-- Transfer batter to the prepared pans.
-Bake 1 hour, or until knife inserted in center of a loaf comes out clean.
+- Transfer the batter to the prepared pans.
+Bake for 1 hour, or until a knife inserted in the center of a loaf comes out clean.
 Cool 20 minutes in pans, then turn out onto wire rack to cool completely.
-(Muffins should take about 20-30 minutes - check periodically.)
+(Muffins should take about 20 to 30 minutes - check periodically.)

 Notes